Lumi-supercomputer/lumi-userguide/docs/storage/lumio/advanced.md

 buckets=s3_client.list_buckets()
 ```

-Would fetch the buckets and return the information as a python dictionary.
+Would fetch the buckets of project 465000001 and return the information as a python dictionary.
 For the full list of available functions, see the [aws s3 client documentation](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/s3.html)